jarekstrzele/obsidian_notes/JAVASCRIPT/NODE - the complete guide/3 Node Basics.md

 ---
 ## Request object
-It is the object that nodejs generetes for us with all the data of the incoming request
+It is the object that nodejs generetes for us with all the data of the incoming request when we visiting e.g. `localhost:3000`